Skip to Content

 The authoritative style may not align with community or familial norms in cultures emphasizing more authoritarian parenting strategies.
 Authoritative parenting can be mistaken as “soft parenting” by strict parents.
 This misalignment may cause misunderstanding or conflicts among parents and grandparents.

 Authoritative parenting is high in both demandingness and responsiveness.
-Authoritative parents are nurturing, responsive, and supportive, yet have firm rules for their children.
+Authoritative parents are nurturing, responsive, and supportive, yet set firm limits for their children.

 Authoritarian parenting is high in demandingness but low in responsiveness.
 Authoritarian parents have strict rules and are unresponsive to their children’s needs.